On Computing the Minkowski Difference of Zonotopes: Introduction

 The paper is organized as follows: We recall in Sec.~\ref{sec:preliminariesAndProblemStatement} some preliminaries on zonotopes and provide the definition of the Minkowski difference.
 In Sec.~\ref{sec:halfspaceConversion}, algorithms are presented for computing the halfspace representation of the Minkowski difference of zonotopes.
-The resulting halfspace representation is used to obtain an approximation of the Minkowski difference in generator representation in Sec.~\ref{sec:generatorAdjustment}.
-The performance of the approach is demonstrated by numerical experiments in Sec.~\ref{sec:numericalExperiments}.
+The resulting halfspace representation is used to obtain under-approximations and over-approximations of the Minkowski difference in generator representation in Sec.~\ref{sec:generatorAdjustment}.
+Special cases for which the Minkowski difference can be computed exactly are presented in Sec.~\ref{sec:exactSolution}.
+The performance of tour approach is demonstrated by numerical experiments in Sec.~\ref{sec:numericalExperiments}.